mspraggs/pyQCD/README.md

 This was designed to print the lattice, but it doesn't work at the moment

-> lattice.propagator(mass, site, spacing)
+> lattice.propagator(mass, site, spacing, solver_method = 0)

 Calculates and returns the propagator at each lattice site using Wilson's fermion action and the specified mass, point source location specified by site and lattice spacing.
-This function has not been thoroughly tested so it's output may not be reliable.

-> lattice.propagator_zero_mom(mass, site, spacing)

-Calculates the zero-momentum projection of the lattice propagator on each timeslice using Wilson's fermion action and the specified mass, source site and lattice spacing.
-This function has not been thoroughly tested and so it's output may not be reliable.
+By default, a BiCGSTAB solver is used, but a CG solver can be used by specifying solver_method = 1.

 > lattice.rectangle(site, dim1, dim2)